AnonGhostTeam/Crypto/README.md

 [![GPLv3](https://img.shields.io/badge/license-GPLv3-blue)](https://img.shields.io/badge/license-GPLv3-blue)
 [![Python3](https://img.shields.io/badge/language-Python3-red)](https://img.shields.io/badge/language-Python3-red)

 Crypto is a OSINT and information gathering tool.
 I build this tool for ethical hacking and you can use this tool for do OSINT.
-In Github account and Instagram account you can find information by username.
+In Github account and Instagram account you can find informations by usernames.

 # Installation